Search Ashworth College

 Thinking about going back to school?
-Then now is also the perfect time to start thinking about the costs and how to pay for them.
-When thinking about seeking a degree, students often rely on financial aid, which has to be paid back…with interest.
-However, at Ashworth, we ensure that our programs are affordable and students are able to enroll faster than at other schools.
+If so, now is also the perfect time to start thinking about the costs and how to pay for them.
+When thinking about earning a degree, students often rely on financial aid which must be paid back…with interest.
+However, at Ashworth College, we ensure that our programs are affordable, and students are able to enroll faster than at other schools.

 There are also two scholarships available to students.
 The Gary Keisling ACCESS Scholarship provides opportunities to students or potential students who normally would not have as much access to education.
 Additionally, scholarships for career diplomas and undergraduate certificates are available to graduates of James Madison High School and select Job Corp Centers.
 Any Ashworth College or James Madison High School admissions representative can help you learn how to apply for these scholarship opportunities.